Comparison of Generative Learning Methods for Turbulence Surrogates: Introduction

 New generative models are one of the driving forces behind the growing application of generative learning to turbulence modeling.
-Kingma et. al. \cite{kingma2013} introduced the Variational Autoencoder (VAE), a first generative model that provides stochastic variational inference and a learning algorithm that scales to large data sets.
-Shortly thereafter, Goodfellow et al. \cite{vanilla_gan} proposed a generative adversarial network (GAN) that uses a minimax game to train an optimal generator, providing a paradigm shift in generative learning.
-Recently, the diffusion probabilistic models (DDPM) was introduced by Ho et. al. \cite{ho2020denoising} as another powerful generative model, which is based on the principle of diffusion models \cite{sohldickstein2015deep} where the distribution of the data is learned by an iterative Markov chain process.
+Kingma et al.~\cite{kingma2013} introduced the Variational Autoencoder (VAE), a first generative model that provides stochastic variational inference and a learning algorithm that scales to large data sets.
+Shortly thereafter, Goodfellow et al.~\cite{vanilla_gan} proposed a generative adversarial network (GAN) that uses a minmax game to train an optimal generator, providing a paradigm shift in generative learning.
+Recently, the diffusion probabilistic models (DDPM) was introduced by Ho et al.~\cite{ho2020denoising} as another powerful generative model, which is based on the principle of diffusion models~\cite{sohldickstein2015deep} where the distribution of the data is learned by an iterative Markov chain process.
+Recently, Teutsch et al.~\cite{Teutsch_2025} showed that convolutional autoencoder-based reduced-order models can not only be used for modeling turbulence but provide interpretable features that further help to understand the flow physics.

-The beauty of all these generative models is that the production of the data at inference time is very inexpensive once the models are trained.
+The advantage of these generative models is that the production of the data at inference time is very inexpensive once the models are trained.
 This allows for a large volume of data to be created, producing a representation of the target distribution that would be simply impractical to obtain with traditional methods.

-The question that remains is whether the results of the generative models are of reasonable quality and which generative model is best suited for modelling 2D turbulence, and in particular, a flow field around a cylinder.
+The question that remains is whether the results of the generative models are of reasonable quality and which generative model is best suited for modeling turbulence, and in particular, a flow field around a cylinder and in the wake of a cylinder array.
 We compare three generative models: VAE, Deep Convolutional GAN (DCGAN) \cite{dcgan}, and DDPM, and discuss their capabilities and limitations in terms of visual quality, physics-based metrics and computational cost.